DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/case-studies/doctorlogic-results-derosa-clinic.md

 solution:
 - headline: The Solution
   text: "<p>The first step in defining a winning strategy required a deep dive with
-    Dr. Morales into what he was hoping to accomplish.
-DoctorLogic and Dr. Morales mutually agreed the best approach was a simple strategy: in order to increase the number of leads, he needed to create an SEO-strong website that could support an increase in website content, allowing Dr. Morales to be found in search and leading to more office visits.
-This strategy would help Dr. Morales discover new patients from search, promote new content to new audiences, and build long-term loyalty by satisfying patients’ educational and emotional needs.</p><p>We started by building a website specially designed to showcase Dr. Morales’ great work and reviews with our Before and After Photo Galleries and Reputation Management.
-Once the infrastructure was built, we focused on targeting patients in his market.
+    Dr. DeRosa into what she was hoping to accomplish.
+DoctorLogic and Dr. DeRosa mutually agreed the best approach was a simple strategy: in order to increase the number of leads, she needed to create an SEO-strong website that could support an increase in website content, allowing Dr. DeRosa to be found in search and leading to more office visits.
+This strategy would help Dr. DeRosa discover new patients from search, promote new content to new audiences, and build long-term loyalty by satisfying patients’ educational and emotional needs.</p><p>We started by building a website specially designed to showcase Dr. DeRosa’s great work and reviews with our Before and After Photo Galleries and Reputation Management.
+Once the infrastructure was built, we focused on targeting patients in her market.
-    We looked at Houston and the surrounding areas and wrote content relevant to potential patients in the area, anchoring his site to his market during web searches.
-We then wrote 40 procedure pages for Dr. Morales to educate visitors on the services he offers.</p>"
+    We looked at Boston and the surrounding areas and wrote content relevant to potential patients in the area, anchoring her site to her market during web searches.
+We then wrote 40 procedure pages for Dr. DeRosa to educate visitors on the services she offers.</p>"
   items:
   - img_src: "/img/product-icons/with-labels/website-management-label.svg"
     img_alt: DoctorLogic Website Management